cmatthews20/data-structures-algorithms/README.md

 # Data-Structures

-This repo is for exercises in data structures (and in some cases, re-creating certain structures from scratch)
+This repo is for exercises in data structures (and in some cases, recreating certain structures from scratch)

 BTree: Creation of BTree structure and basic operations.
 Includes helper functions such as insertNonFull and splitChild.